otto-de/api-guidelines/content/guidelines/030_REST-GUIDELINES/020_Hypermedia/020_Links/040_must-provide-conventional-hyperlinks.md

 The following links must be contained in HAL representations:

 - `self`: The _canonical_ hyperlink of the resource.
-- `profile`: The fully qualified link pointing to the `profile` of the resource, if any.
-The link [must resolve to some human-readable documentation](@guidelines/R100066) of the profile.
-The `profile` is omitted if the resource does not have any custom properties beside HAL `_links` and `_embedded` elements.
-[Collection resources](../../030_Resources/020_Collection-resources/index.md), for example, might only be plain `application/hal+json` representations without any custom attributes.
 - `collection`: For items contained in a collection resource, this link should point to the collection.
 In most cases, this link will be [templated](https://tools.ietf.org/html/draft-kelly-json-hal-08#section-5.2).
 - `search`: For searchable collection resources, a [templated](https://tools.ietf.org/html/draft-kelly-json-hal-08#section-5.2) link should be added that refers to the collection including all template parameters.